xpdAcq/xpdAcq/doc/sb_icollection.rst

 xpdAcq philosophy
 +++++++++++++++++
-[simon revisit]
-Our goal is to maximize the quantity and quality of your metadata whilst minimizing your typing.
-To do this we separate the experimental workflow into a hierarchy of activities and we associate metadata with each level of the hierarchy.
-Each level of the hierarchy will inherit the metadata in the higher levels of the hierarchy for saving with the data.

-The hierarch is as follows:
- * Beamtime
-       (* Sample , * ScanPlan)

-where it is assumed that a `Beamtime` may consist of one or more `Experiments` (such as "temperature and doping dependence of In1-xGaxA").
-Each experiment will make measurements on one or more `Samples` (in the example case the samples may be GaAs, In0.25Ga0.75As, In0.5Ga0.5As, In 0.75Ga0.25As and InAs) and on each sample we would have one or more `ScanPlans` (for example a temperature scanplan from 100 K to 300 K) which consist of one or more `Scans`.

 When we are running the experiment we pretty much just want to be worrying about setting up and running the scans, but to find the data later, and to help with